 Gerry started volunteering with RNID in 2003.
 As someone with hearing loss who’d been wearing hearing aids for many years, Gerry felt that by becoming a volunteer he could easily relate to people looking for support.

 Since then, Gerry has been involved in more volunteering roles than you could count!
 He supports people with their hearing aids at drop-in clinics and through home visits, delivering talks and providing information to the community, which included a monthly stand at the local hospital.
-Over the years, he’s been supporting the charity in uncountable ways, including with fundraising activities and street collections – not to mention being a member of the RNID steering group.
+Over the years, he’s been supporting the charity in uncountable ways, including with fundraising activities, street collections, and raising awareness in the media.

 Gerry is now retired but spent over 40 years working as a press photographer in Northern Ireland.
 In his spare time he used to be a referee and even officiated at the ‘George Best Testimonial’ football match in Belfast in 1988.
 About his many volunteering roles, and the highlights of his experience of nearly two decades, Gerry says: